 Primary Focus & Experience

-- Representation of a large global bank in LIBOR-related investigations by a number of civil and criminal authorities worldwide, including the US Department of Justice (Fraud and Anti-Trust divisions), the CFTC, the UK Financial Conduct Authority, the Japanese Financial Services Authority and other authorities and central banks in various European and Asian countries.
+- Representation of a large global bank in LIBOR-related investigations by more than ten civil and criminal authorities worldwide, including the US Department of Justice (Fraud and Anti-Trust divisions), the CFTC, the UK Financial Conduct Authority, the Japanese Financial Services Authority and other authorities and central banks in various European and Asian countries.